stan-dev/design-docs/designs/0004-closures-fun-types.md

 type must still be assignable to the left-hand side type, which for functions, means they have the same function type.
 The only question is whether to require strict matching of types or support full covariance and contravariance.

 ## Implementation

-Lambdas can be mapped directly to C++ lambdas with default reference closures.
+Lambdas can be mapped directly to C++ lambdas with default value closures.
 This will work because the scope of the compiled C++ is the same as that of the Stan program.